leonplanken/robust-rail-solver/README.md

 ### Usage

 Since the evaluator's execution requires dynamic protobuf libraries, the entire execution must take place in the evaluator's conda environment, which already contains the requested libraries.
 Call `dotnet run -- --config=./config.yaml`, the configuration for this mode (DeepLook) in `config.yaml` is described below.

+#### Parameters

+* `TestCases`: Number of customized test cases which are described with a switch statement and each case can represent a different logic of testing
+* `MaxTest`: The testing repeats until a valid scenario is found, or a maximum number of tries achieved
+* `EvaluatorInput`: Parameters for the **Evaluator**
+    * `Path`: path to the executable of the **Evaluator** (recommended to not modify)
+    * `Mode`: **EVAL_AND_STORE** evaluation and storage of the results, **EVAL** evaluation of the results
+    * `PathLocation`: path to the folder where the location file take place.
+Note: this location file is an **Evaluator** format location file
+    * `PathScenario`: Path to the scenario which is converted by the **Solver** to an **Evaluator** format, in this mode the **Solver** converts the solver format scenario (specified by `ScenarioPath`) to an **Evaluator** format scenario - Note that the name of the Evaluator format scenario is hard-coded as `scenario_evaluator.json`.
+The reason is that for each iteration the modified scenario (modified according to the test cases) is stored under this hard-coded name for the evaluation process.
+After, the evaluation, this scenario is stored with a name highlighting the test cases and if the plan was valid or not valid.
+    * `PathPlan`: Path to the plan that was issued by the **Solver**
+    * `PlanType`: it is fixed to "Solver" (the plan is a Solver format plan)
+    * `DepartureDelay`: If different from 0, it means that a certain delay of the departure is allowed
+* `ConversionAndStorage`:
+    * `PathEvalResult`: this parameter is need to specify where the evaluation results (issued by the **Evaluator**) should be stored.
+Again the file name `Evaluation_Results.txt` is hard-coded because this file is further copied by the **Solver** under another name highlighting the test cases and if the plan was valid or not valid.
+    * `PathScenarioEval`: path to the folder where the evaluation results will be stored
+* `DeterministicPlanning`:
+    * `LookForSeed`: When true the mode will look for a seed value by incrementing `Seed` with the goal of finding a valid plan, note that the upper limit for this loop must be specified by `MaxTest`.
+    * `DisplaySeed`: `true/false` to display the seed values with the summary of the results.
+    * `Seed`: Initial value of the seed, this value can be used to reproduce results, note: `LookForSeed` should be set to `false` in that case.
+If the `LookForSeed` is set to `true` the `Seed` value is incremented for each iteration in the loop `MaxTest`.

 **Note**: to use this mode the new version of [.devcontainer](https://github.com/Robust-Rail-NL/.devcontainer) is needed.
 Also, please follow the step described in the [README.md](https://github.com/Robust-Rail-NL/.devcontainer/README.md) before the first usage.